A safer internet isn’t a nice thing to have. It’s a necessity because we rely on it so heavily. And there’s plenty we can do to make it happen.

 Close old, risky accounts:

 The more online accounts you keep, the greater the exposure you have to data breaches.
-Each account will have varying degrees of personal and financial information linked to it.
+Each account will have varying degrees of personal and financial info linked to it.
 And that means each one carries a varying degree of risk if it gets breached.
 Moreover, some sites and services protect data better than others, which adds another dimension of risk.
-Closing old and particularly risky accounts can decrease the risk of your personal and financial information winding up in the hands of an identity thief.
+Closing old and particularly risky accounts can decrease the risk of your personal and financial info winding up in the hands of an identity thief.

 With security and savings in mind, McAfee created Online Account Cleanup.
 It finds and requests the deletion of unused accounts and protects your personal data from data breaches as a result.
 Monthly scans across your online accounts show a risk level for each account and help you decide which ones to delete.